Cycl0o0/GPTerminal/README.md

 # GPTerminal

-AI-powered terminal assistant that integrates OpenAI GPT into your Linux terminal.
+AI-powered terminal assistant that integrates OpenAI GPT or other OpenAI API-compatible models (like Ollama) into your Linux terminal.

 ## Features